 - Keep a close eye on space heaters.
 They use a lot of power and are highly flammable.

 - Learn the symptoms of frostbite and hypothermia.
 Take steps to prevent cold weather-related injuries by drinking plenty of water, taking breaks indoors and staying active when you are outside.

 Even though the snow has stopped falling, icy roads or melting snow can still be hazardous.

 - Use caution when venturing outside for the first time.

 - Use sand or ice melt on sidewalks and driveways.

 - If you decide to shovel snow, do so with care.
 It’s easy to overexert yourself with a task you’re not used to.

-ServiceMaster of Tacoma has been serving our local community for 38 years.
+ServiceMaster of Tacoma has been serving our local community for over 40 years.
 We care about our neighbors.
 That’s why we stand for the highest quality standards possible all year long.
 Contact us to restore your peace of mind.
 We’re available 24/7 for emergency restoration services.
 When you need winter weather restoration from Seattle to Tumwater, you can count on us.
 The quicker you call the more damage we can prevent.